mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

 * `USER_PROPERTY_BASE_URL`

-and add following environment variables:
+and add the following environment variables:

 * `MIA_JWT_TOKEN_SIGN_KEY`: random string of at least 2048 bit (no special characters are supported)